 Books & Music

 During his lifetime Bach assembled a large library of books.
 Writings on Lutheran theology and the literary work of the day provided a rich source of reference material and thought for the composer.
-Some volumes are well annotated by him and, in the absence of substantial personal letters and papers having survived, they provide us with some precious insight into the composer’s character.
+Some volumes in his Library are well annotated by him and, in the absence of a substantial number of personal letters and papers having survived, they provide us with some precious insight into the composer’s life and character.

-Our Bach bookshelf is primarily by contemporary scholars and writers and their differing approaches will make fascinating reading.
-Our selection also includes those that will enlighten the reader about the composer’s life, the fashion and taste of the age too, with one that is an absorbing series of chapters on the dissemination of Bach’s music in 19th century England complete with detailed footnotes and references.
+Our own Bach bookshelf reflects the work of contemporary scholars.
+The differing approaches provide fascinating reading material, carefully researched and written by leading Bach scholars and authors today.
+Our selection also includes volumes that will enlighten the reader about the composer’s life, the fashion and taste of the age too, with one that is an absorbing series of chapters on the dissemination of Bach’s music in 19th century England, complete with detailed footnotes and references.

 " From that city of dreaming spires comes, long awaited, the second volume in the most comprehensive study of Bach’s musical development now in print. ....
 This book qualifies immediately as a towering work of outstanding musical analysis."
 Peter Smaill writing in London Bach Society's Journal "Bach Notes" March 2014

 J S Bach at His Royal Instrument: Essays on his Organ Works by Russell Stinson published by Oxford University Press (2013) ISBN 978-0-19-991723-5 Price £32.50 Hardback

 Bach edited by Yo Tomita, Queen's University Belfast, published by Ashgate Publishing (2011) ISBN 978-0-7546-2891-0 Hardback Price £140 (Website Price £126)